VERITAS-Observatory/Eventdisplay_AnalysisScripts_VTS/README.md

 This repository contains scripts for analyzing VERITAS data and MC simulations.

-These scripts require are part of the Eventdisplay packages and require additionally the following items installed:
+These scripts are part of the Eventdisplay packages and require additionally the following items installed:

-- Eventdisplay code with all binaries and libraries from [Eventdisplay package](https://github.com/VERITAS-Observatory/EventDisplay_v4).
+- binaries and libraries from the [Eventdisplay package](https://github.com/VERITAS-Observatory/EventDisplay_v4).
 - Eventdisplay analysis files with configuration files, calibrations files, and instrument response functions.
 From [Eventdisplay_AnalysisFiles_VTS](https://github.com/VERITAS-Observatory/Eventdisplay_AnalysisFiles_VTS).

 The scripts are optimized for the DESY computing environment, utilizing HTCondor batch systems and apptainers.